TAPevents/orbit-permissions/README.md

 Returns the OrbitPermissions object.

-**Required permissions on the client: orbit-permissions:edit-custom-roles.**
+**Required permissions on the client: permissions:edit-custom-roles.**

 Custom roles are saved to the orbit_custom_roles collection with their role-name as _id.